Classifying group algebras in which the socle of the center is an ideal: Preliminaries

-Until the end of this section, we therefore assume that $F$ is an algebraically closed field of characteristic $p > 0$.
-Let $G$ be a finite group such that $\soc(ZFG)$ is an ideal in $FG$.
-By Remark~\ref{rem:reduction}, we may suppose that $O_{p'}(G) = 1$ holds, and that $G$ is of the form $G = G' \rtimes H$ with $G' \in \Syl_p(G)$ and an abelian $p'$-group $H$.
+By the previous section, we may assume that $G$ is a basic group.
+Until the end of this section, we additionally assume that $\soc(ZFG)$ is an ideal in $FG$.
+Note that as $G'$ is a Sylow $p$-subgroup of $G$ (see \cite[Theorem~1.11.10]{LIN18}).
 By Lemma~\ref{lemma:socideal}, we then obtain

-Throughout, we use the following central result on the nilpotency class of $G'$: \begin{lemma}[{\cite[Proposition 3.20]{BRE222}}] We have $\Phi(G') \subseteq Z(G')$.
-In particular, $G'$ has nilpotency class at most two. \end{lemma}
+Throughout, we use the following central result on the nilpotency class of $G'$: \begin{lemma}[{\cite[Proposition~3.20]{BRE222}}] We have $\Phi(G') \subseteq Z(G')$.
+In particular, $G'$ has nilpotency class at most~2, and $G''$ is elementary abelian. \end{lemma}